nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: Joseph’s life was filled with ups and down.
-But God had a plan for him
+  intro: Moses was chosen by God to deliver the Israelites from slavery, but he
-    and helped him get through the hard times.
-You can read Joseph's whole story in Genesis 37 - 48.
+    didn’t believe he could do it.
+Finally, he chose to trust that God would take care of him and lead him.
+You can find this story in Exodus 2-4.
-  video: NQ7wLTBnF84
+  video: 0eEHT6dCKbI
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020